A Future-Focused Vision of Education

 There are the eight guiding principles that will ensure our students are, in the words of our rallying cry, Ready for the Real World:

-- Higher Expectations In order for students to meet tougher learning standards and compete for increasingly demanding jobs, they must be exposed to more rigorous content and performance expectations.
+- Higher Expectations for students to meet tougher learning standards and compete for increasingly demanding jobs, they must be exposed to more rigorous content and performance expectations.

 - Engagement: The future is layered, networked and vibrant, so our students must be engaged socially, emotionally and intellectually — and at a deep level — to fully develop their talents.